flngsquirrl/SPractice/README.md

 There are some helpful configs to improve your practice.

 First, you can add Rest intervals between the exercises.
-You can use them to prepare for the next exercise or take a sip of water.
+Use them to prepare for the next exercise or take a sip of water.

 Second, you can pause after every exercise.
 It means, when an exercise is over, you should press "Run" to start the next.